-VLAN ID-The VLAN associated with the BSS.
+• VLAN ID-The VLAN associated with the BSS.

 NOTE The Infrastructure Client Interface will be associated with the upstream WAP device with the configured credentials.
 The WAP device may obtain its IP address from a DHCP server on the upstream link.
 Alternatively, you can assign a static IP address.
 The Connection Status field indicates whether the WAP is connected to the upstream WAP device.
-You can click the Refresh button at the top of the page to view the latest connection status.
+You can click the Refresh button to view the latest connection status.